armeehn/armeehn/README.md

 ### Research

+~**Current**~: Nothing for now!

-~**Current**~: Various research topics in the realm of Deep Learning: confidence metrics + novel SGD testing. *Summer research is wrapping up!*
+Various research topics in the realm of Deep Learning: confidence metrics + novel SGD testing. ~*Summer research is wrapping up!*~ That's a wrap!

-*Upcoming*: Optimization for road design applications
+*In the near future*: Optimization for road design applications

 #### Past (includes):
 - Optimal Transporation (see [here](https://link.springer.com/article/10.1007/s10915-020-01143-x))